snw35/nvchecker/README.md

 ## Automating Container Updates

 I use this as part of a workflow to automatically update my container images.
-It runs in tandem with [dfupdate](https://github.com/snw35/dfupdate) (Dockerfile Updater) to automatically detect when new versions of software packaged in a Dockerfile are available, and to write and commit the changes directly, triggering a new build.
+It runs in tandem with [dfupdate](https://github.com/snw35/dfupdate) (Dockerfile Updater) to automatically detect when new versions of software packaged in a Dockerfile are available, and to write and commit the changes directly, triggering a new build and container push to Dockerhub.
+The base image is also updated automatically.

-And yes, this nvchecker image updates itself :)
+So yes, this nvchecker image updates itself :)

 ## Releases